HavenInc/janus_old/README.md

 Create a small [Slack](https://slack.com) Bot that will respond to commands from a Slack #channel.
 The commands can be as simple as a small pre-canned conversation that only knows about a few trigger words, or a service that will launch something based on commands written in a specific Slack channel.
 One example of a service launcher would be to get the weather for a certain zipcode, or spawn a server via the AWS API using Boto.

 ## Definition of Complete
 This app will be considered complete as long as there is some round trip between Slack and your custom bot API.
+100% completion is not required to be considered for a position, but be prepared to talk through what it would take to complete!

 ## Getting Started
 - Fork this repo if you will be using the Loopback skeleton provided. **You can use a different framework if you are more familiar with it.** Flask and Sinatra are recommended alternatives.